The Magisterium

 - 2+2 could equal 17 in their math classes.

-- The world's history may very well be reworked to suit their own ideas.
+- The world's history may very well be revised worked to suit their own ideas.

 Would you send your child to be educated at such a school?

 Unfortunately, that is essentially what happens with private, self-interpretation of the Bible.
-And that has been taught as the right way to do it, since Martin Luther came up with the idea that everyone is their "own" priest.
+And that has been taught as the right way to do it, since Martin Luther came up with the idea that everyone is their "own" priest in the 1500's.

-But Luther planted the seed that anyone could do it?
+But Luther broke faith with that and planted the seed that anyone was free to do it.

 Think about it....

-1. You can convince yourself that you are the one that is "pure," that you have it all figured out
+1. You convince yourself that you are the one that is "pure," that you have it all figured out.
+Sometimes you think of it on your own, sometimes you hear it from others who have done that, themselves.

-2. There's no one to stop you (and you wouldn't listen anyway)
+2. There's no one to stop you in any of this (and you wouldn't listen, anyway)

 By contrast, the Catholic paradigm follows in the footsteps of God and Christ.
-The Church relies on three interconnected
+The Church doesn't assume that the Bible iss self-teaching.
+Rather, it relies on three interconnected

-pillars of truth to ensure individuals are not left to their
+pillars of truth and authority to ensure individuals are not left to their

 own isolated, and imperfect, understanding.